YangH9/javascript-questions/id-ID/README.md

 When we set `y` equal to `10`, we actually add a property `y` to the global object (`window` in browser, `global` in Node).
 In a browser, `window.y` is now equal to `10`.

 Then, we declare a variable `x` with the value of `y`, which is `10`.
-Variables declared with the `let` keyword are _block scoped_, they are only defined within the block they're declared in; the immediately invoked function expression (IIFE) in this case.
+Variables declared with the `let` keyword are _block scoped_, they are only defined within the block they're declared in; the immediately-invoked function (IIFE) in this case.
 When we use the `typeof` operator, the operand `x` is not defined: we are trying to access `x` outside of the block it's declared in.
 This means that `x` is not defined.
 Values who haven't been assigned a value or declared are of type `"undefined"`. `console.log(typeof x)` returns `"undefined"`.

 However, we created a global variable `y` when setting `y` equal to `10`.
 This value is accessible anywhere in our code. `y` is defined, and holds a value of type `"number"`. `console.log(typeof y)` returns `"number"`.